TRIQS/hubbardI/doc/single_band.rst

 .. image:: solution_anderson.png

-The Green funtion is actually quite close to the cthyb result (compare the equivalent example in the documentation of the `ctyhb app <https://triqs.github.io/cthyb/latest/guide/aim.html>`_).
+The Green function is actually quite close to the cthyb result (compare the equivalent example in the documentation of the `ctyhb app <https://triqs.github.io/cthyb/latest/guide/aim.html>`_).
 The spectral function shows peaks at the atomic energies at plus and minus U/2.